Custom Three Phase Transformer Design

-While virtually all of our modern electronic devices use direct current, or dc, power generation and distribution systems use alternating current or ac.
-There are several historical and technical reasons for the use of ac in power generation and distribution.
+While virtually all our modern electronic devices use direct current, or dc, power generation and distribution systems use alternating current or AC.
+There are several historical and technical reasons for the use of AC in power generation and distribution.

 Other advantages of three-phase transformers include:

 - Lower cost

 - Requires less space

 - Can accommodate three phase and small single-phase loads

 Three-phase transformers are used for power generation and electrical distribution network applications.
 They can be found in high power industrial loads such as rectifiers, motor drives, and other equipment.
 Additional applications for three-phase power transformers include:

 - Applications that require step up/step down of transmission lines

 The General Transformer Three Phase Power Transformer Difference